 Crystal has been with LVVS since 1998.
 She works at our pet store, as a receptionist, groomer, veterinary assistant, and handles any odd job that comes her way.
 Crystal likes sunny summer days and laughing.
 You might hear her singing to her patients if you stop by while she’s grooming!

 Crystal enjoys grooming all breeds, learning new dog training techniques and spending time with her children.
-Crystal has 2 dogs, Wylie & Buddy, cats named Patsy and Star, a beta fish, and several chickens.
+Crystal has 2 dogs, Wylie & Bertha, cats named Patsy and Star, a beta fish, and several chickens.

 Her favorite part of working at LVVS?
 Meeting new people and getting to know their pets from puppies and kittens to seniors.

 “Life must be lived forwards but, it can only be understood backwards.” -Soren Kiergaard

 Autumn joined the LVVS team in 2012.
 She was born in Arizona and lives here in Hyde Park with her husband Fred and their two children, Dante and Sabastian.
 Autumn shares her home with 2 cats, 3 chickens and a fish.

 When not at work, Autumn can be found playing with her kids.
 She is currently working towards becoming a certified technician and wants to be a veterinarian and enjoys working at LVVS because she gets to learn new things, which helps her work towards her goals.
 She has an infectious positive energy, a giant heart, and she excels at making people laugh.

 Education – BS in Animal Science from Penn State University; MS in Physiology from University of Connecticut

 Andi grew up in Pennsylvania and moved to Vermont in 1985.
 She and her husband share their home with a variety of birds, fish and other critters.
 She started working at LVVS in 2013.

-When not at work you can find Andi riding her horse, walking her dogs or just enjoying being outdoors.
-Andi loves caring for animals at LVVS and being apart of the LVVS team.
+When not at work, Andi enjoys riding her horse, walking her dogs, or just enjoying being outdoors.
+Andi loves caring for animals at LVVS and being a part of the LVVS team.
 Her goal is to help all pets have a healthy and happy life.

 “A house is not a home without a pet.”